MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MapiVirtualDirectory.md

 ```

 ### CommonParameters
-This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
+This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction and -WarningVariable.
 For more information, see about_CommonParameters (https://go.microsoft.com/fwlink/p/?LinkID=113216).

 ## INPUTS